chipwhisp/chipwhisp/README.md

 – updating this soon. eyes emoji

-– DNI pedophiles, zoophiles, racists, radqueers, homophobes, the like. basic dni criteria.
-I'm not quite fond of Vivziepop and Dandy's World fans either
+– DNI Pedophiles, zoophiles, racists, radqueers, homophobes, the like.
+I'm also not quite fond of Vivziepop and Dandy's World fans either.